jellyfin/jellyfin.org/docs/general/clients/jellyfin-vue.md

 :::danger
 By default, never trust any assets given by anyone outside the official channels if you can't inspect the source code first.
-They might compromise or trace your activity!
+They might compromise your system or track your activity!
 :::

-Since Jellyfin Vue is a web application, using it it's a matter of setting up your own webserver and pointing it to Jellyfin Vue's assets.
+Since Jellyfin Vue is a web application, using it it's a matter of setting up your own web server and pointing it to Jellyfin Vue's assets.
 You can get them:

 * By building your own version from our source.
 The repository's [wiki](https://github.com/jellyfin/jellyfin-vue/wiki)